 Bachelor of Science

 The BSN program is offered on WVU's Beckley, Keyser and Morgantown campuses.
+The Morgantown Campus also offers an Expedited Summer Pathway* option.

 The curriculum includes courses in humanities, social sciences, basic sciences and nursing science.
 These courses are taken in conjunction with nursing clinical courses.
 Students apply their learning to actual client, family and community situations that warrant nursing intervention.
 In keeping with the University's commitment to improving health care for all West Virginians, all health sciences students complete a rural clinical practice as part of the degree requirements.
 Nursing students complete rural clinical practice experience during their senior year.